DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Introduction

 Between these ends lies a middle ground of training-free but more sophisticated inference-time approaches.
-A promising direction formulates the problem in a Bayesian framework~\citep{xu2024provably,wu2024principled,coeurdoux2024plug,guo2024plug,bruna2024posterior,zheng2025inversebench}.
-In particular, Sequential Monte Carlo (SMC) methods~\citep{doucet2000sequential,del2006sequential,doucet2009tutorial} have been recently introduced to correct for the bias of guidance by simulating the target dynamics with weighted particles~\citep{wu2023practical,cardoso2023monte,chen2024ensemble,skreta2025feynman,chen2025solving,singhal2025general,lee2025debiasing}.
+A promising direction formulates the problem in Bayesian and Monte Carlo sampling frameworks~\citep{du2023reduce,xu2024provably,wu2024principled,coeurdoux2024plug,bruna2024posterior,zheng2025inversebench}.
+In particular, Sequential Monte Carlo (SMC) methods~\citep{del2006sequential,doucet2000sequential} have been recently introduced to correct for the bias of guidance by simulating the target dynamics with weighted particles~\citep{wu2023practical,cardoso2023monte,skreta2025feynman,chen2025solving,singhal2025general,lee2025debiasing}.
 Despite their strong theoretical grounding and asymptotic guarantees, these particle-based methods face a critical practical bottleneck: \emph{weight degeneracy}.
 As the simulation progresses, the weights of a few particles grow exponentially while the rest decay, causing the effective sample size to collapse.
 To mitigate this, one may increase the number of particles, raising computational cost, or use fewer particles, resulting in instability and degraded sample quality.